sumanjs/suman/README.md

 ### The reasons why Mocha and its peers need a replacement are:

 * In Mocha, Tape and Jasmine suites were not run in separate processes (necessary for isolation, speed and independence of test results)
-* Using Mocha, Tape and Jasmine everything was not only run in a single process but all test cases and hooks were also run in series, which can take unnecessary amounts of time for tests using async I/O
+* Using Mocha, Tape and Jasmine everything was not only run in a single process but all test cases and hooks were also run in series, which takes unnecessary amounts of time for tests utilizing async I/O
 * Mocha and Jasmine could not move forward with ES6/ES7 features due to certain software patterns used (globals and complex context binding)
 * Furthermore, Mocha and Jasmine could not have certain useful serverside features, because they were also constained by running in the browser.
 * Mocha lacked real ability to do true dynamic testing (meaning, registering a dynamic number of it() test cases) => e.g., make a network call, get X values, create a test case for each.